MahmoudAdel-cpu/Automation_Exercise_SHAFT/README.md

 - [License](#license)

 ## Project Description
-This project demonstrates how to create effective and efficient automated tests using the SHAFT framework.
+This project demonstrates how to create effective and efficient automated tests using the SHAFT_ENGINE framework.
 The purpose of this project is to:

 - Provide a hands-on example of automation testing using SHAFT.
 - Highlight best practices for designing and executing tests.
 - Serve as a reference for individuals looking to implement automation in their projects.
+- Valid login test
+- Add products to cart
+- E2E purchasing scenario

 ## Technologies Used
 - **Programming Language**: Java